scrazycarl/Pyenv_python_management_summary/Pyenv_python_management.md

 # github fatal error: repo not found
 This is mainly due to your authentification process to github is forgot? or lost?
-The way to fix it is: `git remote set-url origin https://YOUR-GIT-Username@github.com/organization/repo.git`
+The way to fix it is: `git remote set-url origin https://YOUR-GIT-Username@github.com/organization/repo.git` I had a case where this solution didn't even work, so I used another approach described in this link: https://stackoverflow.com/questions/22844806/how-to-change-my-git-username-in-terminal
+> git config user.email "you@example.com"
+> git config user.name "Your Name"
+> git config user.password "your password"
+But maybe I will need some other ways to crack it sometime.